One front tooth is discolored – Problems and their solutions

-Sometimes a tooth only goes dark years after “the blow” and the dentist will test whether the element has indeed died and still perform a root canal treatment.
-A root canal treatment is necessarily needed on a dead element, because otherwise inflammatory products end up in your body, damaging your general health.
-Due to the channel treatment, the root of the element is sealed off at the tip, like a cork on the bottle, so that this is no longer possible.
+Sometimes a tooth only goes dark years after “the blow” and the dentist will test whether the element has indeed died and still perform a root canal treatment which is needed on a dead element.
+Otherwise inflammatory products end up in your body, damaging your general health.
+Due to the root canal, the root of the element is sealed off at the tip, like a cork on the bottle, so that this is no longer possible.

-- Apply a layer with tooth-colored filling material, the direct facing.
+- Apply a layer with tooth-colored filling material, the direct facing

-- Apply a porcelain facing.
+- Apply a porcelain facing

-- Place a crown on the element.
+- Place a crown on the element

-To mask the gray color of a dead tooth, a tooth-colored layer can also be applied, the porcelain or plastic facing.
+To mask the gray color of a dead tooth, a tooth-colored layer can also be applied, like porcelain or plastic facing.
 Internal bleaching is usually the first choice of treatment, and the application of a facing follows if the bleaching has not had a hundred percent result.
 Bleaching has not been for nothing, it has probably made the tooth lighter in a number of shades, making it easier to make a beautiful facing.

-The discoloration caused by the death of a tooth or molar gives a specific problem for making facings.
-The discolouration comes from the inside, from the root canal.
-Wherever the tooth enters the gums, near the tooth neck, the tooth is thinnest.
-Here the root canal is closest to the surface and the gray discoloration is therefore best visible.
+The discoloration caused by dead teeth gives a specific problem for making facings.
+The discoloration comes from the inside, from the root canal.
+The tooth is thinnest where the tooth enters the gums, near the tooth neck.
+Here the root is closest to the surface and the gray discoloration is therefore most visible.
 The facing must also become thinner at this location, because it must fit smoothly on the element.

-Of course, a crown can also be made on the element, often a good option if the amalgam filling is very large.
-The element will still be considerably weakened, a crown can restore the original strength.
+Of course, a crown can also be made on the element which is often a good option if the amalgam filling is very large.
+The element will still be considerably weakened, and a crown can restore the original strength.

 An element has been discolored by an old composite filling

-An element is discolored by old root canal filling material
+Tooth discoloration caused by old root canal filling material